2021 UEFA Nations League Finals: Awards

 The Gazprom Goal of the Tournament was decided by online voting.
-A total four goals were in the shortlist, chosen by UEFA's technical observers: Karim Benzema (against Spain), Ferran Torres (second goal against Italy), Theo Hernandez (against Belgium) and Romelu Lukaku (against France).
+A total four goals were in the shortlist, chosen by UEFA's technical observers: Karim Benzema (against Spain), Ferran Torres (second goal against Italy), Théo Hernandez (against Belgium) and Romelu Lukaku (against France).
 Benzema won the award for his goal in the final.

 Discipline

 A player was automatically suspended for the next match for receiving a red card, which could be extended for serious offences.
 Yellow card suspensions did not apply in the Nations League Finals.

 The following suspensions were served during the tournament: